IainStevenson/das.spike.support/README.md

 # das.spike.support
 DAS Support Architecture Spike

-Inviestigation on how to handle removal of Site manifest elements and release each site to do waht it needs to do.
+Investigation on how to handle removal of Site manifest elements and release each site to do what it needs to do.

 # Objectives